FabricMC/fabric-docs/develop/class-tweakers/access-widening.md

 `extendable` can target classes and methods only:

-- Classes are made public and non-final
+- Classes are made public and non-final.
-- Methods are made protected and non-final, even if orginally public
+- Methods are made non-final, and protected if originally private.

 Making a method extendable also makes its class extendable.